 Abstract

-Paraneoplastic glomerular diseases are triggered by substances secreted by tumor cells, such as tumor antigens, rather than direct tumor invasion, with membranous nephropathy being the most observed lesion.
-These conditions often manifest as proteinuria, hematuria, and/or varying levels of kidney dysfunction.
+Background: Paraneoplastic glomerular diseases are triggered by substances secreted by tumor cells, such as tumor antigens, rather than direct tumor invasion.
+Summary: These conditions frequently manifest as glomerular disorders, particularly in the elderly, with membranous nephropathy being the most observed lesion.
+They often present with proteinuria, hematuria, and/or varying levels of kidney dysfunction.
 In some cases, the initial presentation may precede the diagnosis of malignancy and can be indistinguishable from the idiopathic glomerulopathies, requiring a high level of clinical suspicion to accurately identify a paraneoplastic origin.
 Although the exact pathophysiologic mechanisms underlying paraneoplastic glomerulopathy are not fully understood, they are thought to involve an immune-mediated response to tumor antigens in most cases.
-Recognizing paraneoplastic glomerulopathies is of significant clinical importance, as their management is distinct and has substantial implications for the treatment of the associated malignancy.
+Key Message: Recognizing paraneoplastic glomerulopathies is of significant clinical importance as their management is distinct and has substantial implications for the treatment of the associated malignancy.